561 Main Street South

 The Town of Southbury is currently applying for a $400,000 Community Development Block Grant for this program.
 Please click here for more information.

-The Pomperaug District Department of Health (PDDH) provides Public Health services to the citizens of the towns of Southbury, Woodbury, and Oxford, Connecticut.
+The Housatonic Valley Health District (HVHD) provides Public Health services to the citizens of the towns of New Milford, Oxford, Southbury, Washington, and Woodbury, CT.
 One of the services they offer is providing vaccinations for children and adults at a reduced cost.
-To find out more please go to Pomperaug Health District's website.
+To find out more please go to Housatonic Valley Health District's website.

 Region 15 Before and After School Program